mateo0023/supernote-tool-rs/README.md

 ## Requirements
 - **Potrace C library**: This project requires the Potrace C library to be installed.
   - On MacOS `brew install potrace`
+- A [MyScript](https://www.myscript.com) subscription.
+With a `JSON` file in `./my_script_keys.json`.
+If you don't have that, it'll use the same API Key they use for the demos.

 For development only (not needed if using a pre-compiled binary)
 - **Rust 1.54** or later